Sangeetha Mohan

 Sangeetha Mohan is an Indian film and TV actress active in the Malayalam language.
-She is well known for performing many television soap characters and later turned out to be one of the most sorted script writer in Malayalam television.
+She is well known for performing many television soap characters and later turned out to be one of the most sought-after script writer in Malayalam television.

 Biography

 Sangeetha Mohan was born in Trivandrum, Kerala.
-She was born as the youngest daughter to Mr. Gopi Mohan and Mrs. Jayakumari.
-Her father was a senior accountant in KSRTC, and her mother was an Additional Secretary in Kerala Public Service Commission.
-She has an elder sister, Saritha Mohan, who is an Officer in Agriculture Department.
+She was born as the youngest daughter to Gopi Mohan and Mrs. Jayakumari.
+Her father was a senior accountant in KSRTC, and her mother was an additional secretary in Kerala Public Service Commission.
+She has an elder sister, Saritha Mohan, who is an officer in agriculture department.

 Acting career

 She and her sister Saritha Mohan appeared in an advertisement of Kilimark Umbrella.
 She made her full-time acting debut in a Malayalam television serial Saumini which was aired on Doordarshan.
 She too worked as a television host (anchor) in several celebrity events and TV shows.
 Sangeetha also served as a story writer in a Malayalam serial Vasthavam.
 Sangeetha has acted in some popular Malayalam television serials such as Saumini, Jwalayayi and Dhathuputhri.
 She last acted in a Malayalam film titled Kaviyude Osyath which was released in 2017.